ComputationalProteomics/NormalyzerDE/README.md

 # Installation

 Currently, the easiest way is to install directly from GitHub.
+It is recommended that you use R version 3.5 or later as this makes it easier to install the Bioconductor dependencies properly

 ```
 install.packages("devtools")